Journal of Robotics, Networking and Artificial Life

 The Journal of Robotics, Networking and Artificial Life is a quarterly journal which publishes 4 issues per year in March, June, September & December.

 The Journal of Robotics, Networking and Artificial Life is currently indexed in the Directory of Open Access Journals (DOAJ), Ulrich's Periodicals Directory (Ulrichsweb), Google Scholar, the China National Knowledge Infrastructure (CNKI), Wanfang Data, Clarivate's Emerging Sources Citation Index (ESCI; one of the Web of Science core collections), dblp computer science bibliography and Scopus.

 The Journal of Robotics, Networking and Artificial Life is an open access journal, meaning that all articles are immediately and permanently free to read, download, copy & distribute under the terms of the applicable end-user license (refer to the Copyright & End-User License section on this page for further details).
-To publish an open access article in this journal, Authors are requested to pay an Article Publication Charge (APC) of EUR 350 per accepted paper.
+To publish an open access article in this journal, Authors are requested to pay an Article Publication Charge (APC) of EUR 850 per accepted paper.
 For details on eligibility for APC waivers or discounts, please refer to our APC Waivers and Discounts policy.
 Submission of articles is free of charge.